 Building on their foundational credential coursework, students continue to build skills and knowledge as they work toward fulfilling the third-party credential requirements.
 At the conclusion of this course, students will complete a recognized, in-demand credential that will help them secure a rewarding and automation-resistant job.

 Thinking with Software

-Students learn to work with datasets and use software tools such as spreadsheets, slideware, and word processing programs to solve business-related problems.
-Most importantly, they learn to use software to extend their own thinking—allowing them to leverage new knowledge and skills more effectively.
+Learn to work with datasets and use software tools such as spreadsheets, slideware, and word processing programs to solve business-related problems.
+Most importantly, you'll learn to use software to extend your own thinking—allowing you to leverage new knowledge and skills more effectively.

 From the Classroom to the Workplace

-This final synthesis course gives students an opportunity to apply the skills and knowledge they’ve gained to a real-world workplace scenario.
-Students analyze challenges they’ve encountered in a current or past job, explain how their Foundry coursework contributed to a better understanding of these situations, and create a plan for handling similar scenarios in the future.
+This final synthesis course gives you an opportunity to apply the skills and knowledge you've gained to a real-world workplace scenario.
+You'll analyze challenges you've encountered in a current or past job, explain how your Foundry College coursework contributed to a better understanding of these situations, and create a plan for handling similar scenarios in the future.

-To graduate with an associate degree from Foundry College, students must also complete elective courses.
-Foundry College does not offer electives; instead, we allow students to transfer elective credits from a variety of sources, including previous college experience.
+To graduate with an associate degree from Foundry College, you must also complete elective courses.
+Foundry College does not offer electives; instead, we allow you to transfer elective credits from a variety of sources, including previous college experience.

 Previous College Credit